olpeh/olpeh.github.io/content/blog/react-suspense.md

 ## Learn More

-If you want to learn more about the new features in React version 16.6, check out [this post](https://reactjs.org/blog/2018/10/23/react-v-16-6.html)where the new features are introduced briefly.
+If you want to learn more about the new features in React version 16.6, check out [this post](https://reactjs.org/blog/2018/10/23/react-v-16-6.html) where the new features are introduced briefly.

-My colleague, [Margarita](https://twitter.com/riittagirl)has written a super nice and easily understandable blog post about configuring webpack.
+My colleague, [Margarita](https://twitter.com/riittagirl) has written a super nice and easily understandable blog post about configuring webpack.
 [You can read it here](https://hackernoon.com/a-tale-of-webpack-4-and-how-to-finally-configure-it-in-the-right-way-4e94c8e7e5c1).
 And you definitely should read it!